jbertman-hc/phoenix-azure/Phoenix-FHIR-API/readme-ai.md

 ### Prerequisites
 - .NET 6.0 or later
-- Node.js (for running the client)
+- Python 3.x (for running the FHIR-Visualizer)

 ### Running the Application
 1. Start the Phoenix-FHIR-API: